cristagregg/amphibian_analysis/README.md

 correlations between the predictors and responses.
 Plotted below is the predictor pairs that have a moderate correlation (greater than the absolute value of 3).
-We should keep these values in mind as we begin to fit our analysis, as high correlation between predictors can cause multicollinearity.
+We should keep these values in mind as we begin to fit our analysis, as high predictor correlation can cause multicollinearity.

 ![](README_files/figure-gfm/unnamed-chunk-7-1.png)<!-- -->